x22x22/qwen-code/docs/rfc/qwen-code-agent-framework-rfc_clear_en.md

 ```

 - The Agent SDK and CLI share a bidirectional STDIN/STDOUT JSONL channel that transports events such as `chat.completion*`, `result/*`, and `control_request`.
-- The CLI and SDK each integrate with OpenTelemetry, linking end-to-end traces through Trace/Span IDs to provide a unified troubleshooting view.
-- Control protocol event semantics remain consistent with the CLI output format specification; see the companion `stream-json` RFC.
+- Event flow: the CLI writes those events line-by-line to stdout; the SDK parses them and, when necessary, responds via stdin with `request` or `control_response`.
+When the CLI emits `control_request{subtype:"mcp_message"}`, the ControlPlane forwards JSON-RPC to the in-process MCP server and returns the resulting `mcp_response`.
+- The qwen-code CLI already integrates with OpenTelemetry to report model calls, tool executions, and internal events; the Agent SDK must add its own instrumentation and propagate Trace/Span IDs to align end-to-end troubleshooting.
+- Event classification note: detailed semantics for `result/*`, `request`, `control_request`, and related events reside in the `qwen-code-cli-output-format-stream-json-rfc_en.md` specification.

 ## Capability Mapping